Stock of the Day

 Investors should be bearish about investing in General Electric for these reasons:

-• The stock has a high price-to-earnings (P/E) ratio of 35.11, which may indicate that it is overvalued compared to its earnings, potentially leading to a price correction.
+• The stock has a relatively high price-to-earnings (P/E) ratio of 41.90, which could indicate that it is overvalued compared to its earnings, posing a risk for investors.

 General Electric (NYSE:GE) Stock a Buy: An Overlooked Pandemic Play